MainTitleHeader

 • An annual license for a valet parking service is required when a commercial establishment uses a valet parking service that operates on public right-of-way or operates on private property but requires the use of public right-of-way for maneuvering vehicles.

-• Applicants are required to provide a copy of their notarized contract agreements with their valet service provider and any additional storage locations, a certificate of occupancy, and the required comprehensive certificate of insurance (COI).
+• Applicants are required to provide a copy of theirnotarized contract agreements with their valet service provider and any additional storage locations, a certificate of occupancy, and the required comprehensive certificate of insurance (COI).

-• To apply for a valet parking license, complete the Valet Parking License Application and turn it in with the non-refundable application fee.
+• A valet parking license can be applied for through Parking Management & Enforcement.
+For additional questions, please call (214) 948-5346.
+To apply for a valet parking license, complete the Valet Parking License Application and turn it in with the non-refundable application fee.
+Payments must be made with check or money order.
+Electronic forms of payment cannot be accepted at this time.

 • Effective October 1, 2024, the non-refundable application fee is $1,700.00 per year.